aqora-io/quantum-papers-scrapers/README.md

-# Scrapers for Quantum Papers
+# Scrapers for Quantum News

-Here, you can find various scrapers used to automatically gather the latest news articles related to quantum computing and quantum physics.
+Welcome to the `/scrapers` directory!
+Here, you can find various scrapers used to automatically gather the latest blog posts and news articles related to quantum computing and quantum physics.

 ## Overview